chipcodelab/CMSIS/README.md

 ## Include

 This folder included standard header files for STM32 ARM Cortex Microconrollers.
-Following STM32 microcontroller series header files included and you can delete unwanted device family after downloaded this repository.
+Following list of STM32 microcontroller series header files included in this repository.
+You can delete unwanted device family after download this repository.

 * STM32F0
 * STM32F1